minyoungan/BlackVue-Download/README.md

 ## Description

-Download all files from 4 channel Blackvue dash cams to your external hard drive.
+Download all files from 4 channel Blackvue dashcams to your external hard drive.

 ## Getting Started